cncf/tag-security/assessments/projects/thanos/self-assessment.md

 ###### Basic Deployment:
 * Set up a Prometheus server instance.
-* Have sidecar run alongside the Prometheus instance.
+* Have the sidecar run alongside the Prometheus instance.
 * Give the querier the ability to communicate with sidecar.
 * Deploy Thanos store to fetch metrics stored in long term storage.
-* Set up compactor for compaction and downsampling.
+* Set up the compactor for compaction and downsampling.
 * Configure node exporter container to expose node metrics.
 * Use Grafana for visualization.